 "The camaraderie with my peers and the resources available to us in terms of research were wonderful.
 We had access to funding for conference opportunities, and I received ample support in drafting a quality proposal and conference paper during my program.
 I now have the chance to develop amazing curriculum and help my students learn how to become solid scholars thanks to all of the support, encouragement and education I received (and continue to receive) from the English faculty at UNC."

 Associate Professor of English

 While Lisa Zimmerman’s primary areas of interest are in environmental and women’s poetry, she also explores flash-fiction and creative non-fiction.
-Zimmerman is pursuing a sabbatical in Europe to research and write a chat-book inspired by forgotten Saints of the Catholic Church.
+Zimmerman pursued a sabbatical in Europe to research and write a chat-book inspired by forgotten Saints of the Catholic Church.

 Ready for what's next?
 Here's what you need to know.

 If there's anything else we can do, be sure to connect with us.
 We're only a shout away.